-Task J-Web Con figuration Editor CLI Configuration Editor Define the community.
-1. In the entry Community group, click Add new Type the following commands: (PE Services Router) 2.
-In the comm Community name box, type a nunity name-for example, VPN . communitycommunity-nametarget:as-number or ip-address:number 3.
-In the entry Members group, click Add new 4.
-In the where or ip-a Value box, type target:community-id, e community-id is as-number:number address:number.
-5. Click option OK until you return to the Policy ns page.
+Task J-W eb Configuration Editor CLI Configuration Editor Define the community.
+In the Community group, click Add new entry.
+Type the following commands: (PE Services Router) 2.
+In the Community name box, type a community name-for example, VPN . communitycommunity-nametarget:as-number or ip-address:number 3.
+In the Members group, click Add new entry.
+4. In the Value box, type target:community-id, where community-id is as-number:number or ip-address:number.
+5. Click OK until you return to the Policy options page.